-Note: Depending on the number of capture memories this procedure can take an extended period of time, please be patient.
+Note: This procedure can take an extended period of time because of the number of capture memories, so please be patient.
 Once completed, a copy of the Capture Memory information will exist in the sequencer and the original information will be retained in the Console ControllerTM memory.

-11. Return Capture Memory Data from a Sequencer to the Organ
+3. Return Capture Memory Data from a Sequencer to the Organ